 This stretch of river is serviced by two liveries.
 The both have canoe and kayaks for rent.
 Follow the link to the livery websites for more information.

 - Village Canoe Rental – Located in Milford (on the east side of town) near mile marker 100.
-They offer trips from Milford downstream to multiple locations in Kensington Metropark, provide transportation upriver to Proud Lake State Recreation Areas for a paddle back to the livery.
+They offer rentals of canoes, sit-in kayaks, sit-on kayaks and two-person/tandem kayaks and pick up and drop off services (no private boats) at multiple locations.
 Link to Village Canoe Rental